Integrations

 • Set up projects + tokens.
 Create a buyer project and have a ready-to-paste auth.json snippet returned in one call (setup_project).

 • Buy and install.
-Add to cart, charge a saved payment method off-session, attach the licence to a project, and receive the auth.json snippet — all in one call (purchase_and_install_package).
+Add to cart, charge a saved payment method off-session, attach each licence to a project, and receive the auth.json snippet — all in one call (purchase_and_install_packages).

 • Switch active org.
 Cart, projects, licences, orders, and webhooks are org-scoped — set_active_org swaps the context for every subsequent tool call.